From 'Daring Clare'

 She looked from the car to the garage and back again.
 The day was ruined.
 What did she have to lose?

-Dan read her every expression and scooped the keys from the letterbox.
+Dan read her every expression and held out the keys.
 He dropped them into her waiting palm.
 They felt cold.
 Weighty.
 Powerful.

 Her heart pounded.
 This was the point of no return.
 Her eyes slid shut as she opened the driver’s door and lowered herself into the seat.
 Sweat beaded her forehead.
 Backing the car down would be way harder than driving up.